Ask toddle AI

 Step 3

-We can execute any javascript code in our custom action.
-Additionally, custom actions are running as a module, so you may import third-party es6 modules .
+A custom action can execute any Javascript code.
+Additionally, custom actions run as modules, so you may import third-party ES6 modules .

 In this example, we import canvas-confetti lazily when the action is called.